akashshirale14/Auto-Service-Management-System/README.md

 #README
+It is project on Auto Service Management System.
+Here you can add,delete,update and read your appointment details for your car service.
+The project is built using Java and Spring framwork.

 The application follows an MVC architecture.Basically, a web browser request is handled by the controller which access the database and returns the result.This retreived result is then stored in a model and then forwarded to display the data on a web page.